eranimo/imperianova/docs/game.md

 - Health: current health points
 - MaxHealth: max health the character can have
 - HealthRate: change in health per day
-- Efficiency: defines how good Characters are at performing tasks at a given time.
+- Efficiency: defines how good Characters are at performing Jobs.
 This is influenced by other stats.
 - Strength
 - Dexterity
 - Constitution